 1. Cognitive load is the real Exhibition problem: Teachers fail not because of poor pedagogy but because managing twenty-five divergent inquiry projects simultaneously exceeds working memory capacity.
 A phased timeline reduces this load to manageable weekly tasks.

 3. Action is not optional: The IB requires a genuine action component.
-Directing pupils to identify leverage points using Systems Thinking prevents the common failure mode of producing a poster instead of taking real-world action (IB Organisation, 2018).
+Directing learners to identify use points using Systems Thinking prevents the common failure mode of producing a poster instead of taking real-world action (IB Organisation, 2018).

 4. Formative check-ins, not summative judgements: Weekly mentor conferences of five to eight minutes are more effective than end-of-unit assessments for keeping inquiry on track (Murdoch, 2015).